| “Real”

 They seek no further contact.
 This is a tragedy for the present

+and for the future of the child.
 In the current situation, it is important to gather evidence via

 a survey of professional experts as well as from non custodial parents.